danieldutu/Forecast_Methods/README.md

 # Model Building
 First, I transformed the column variable into variables.
 I also split the data into train and tests sets with a test size of 20%.

-I tried three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+I tried three different models and evaluated them using RMSE and MSE.
+I chose them because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

 # Model Performance